ardanlabs/conf/README.md

 Package conf provides support for using environmental variables and command line arguments for configuration.

-Please review the documentation here at [go.dev](https://pkg.go.dev/github.com/ardanlabs/conf?tab=doc)
+All of the documentation can be found on the [go.dev](https://pkg.go.dev/github.com/ardanlabs/conf?tab=doc) website.